windsuzu/console.jay/content/english-grammar/Modals Common Mistakes.md

 > - We could also say: _... it’s unlikely that we will find a buyer._

 > [!question]- This \____ (definitely won't / definitely will not) be his last mistake.
-> ✅ definitely won't ❌ definitely will not
+> ✅ definitely won't ❌ definitely will not ✅ will definitely not
 > - **Definitely** and **probably** go before **won't, isn't, shouldn't, etc.** But if we don’t use short forms, **definitely** and **probably** go after the auxiliary verb and before **not**.
 > - We can say: _This definitely won't be his last mistake_, or _This will definitely not be his last mistake_.